This blog by Arun Gupta of Coucbase explains how to use Docker Volume Plugins and…

 Now, let’s get to the second question about how customers can secure their data anywhere without cloud vendor lock-in.
 Portworx 1.2 supports Bring-Your-Own-Key (BYOK) encryption for Container Data Volumes.
 Many enterprises run their applications on public cloud or at a hosting provider, or share the data center space with other groups.
 Application and data multi-tenancy is a critical requirement for cloud-native applications and with our military-grade encryption, we have now enabled these customers to deploy their containerized applications with complete peace of mind on any cloud or any datacenter of their choice.
 Portworx volumes support AES-256 encryption both at-rest and in-flight so all the data stored on the media as well as the data sent on the wire for replication are always encrypted.
 Portworx also natively and securely manages the cloud credentials and integrates with Hashicorp Vault, AWS KMS, and Docker Secrets to securely store and retrieve the keys so there is no risk of a key leak because of misplaced keys on a server instance or a cluster that hosts multiple tenants.
 Follow this link to setup Encrypted volumes in your Portworx cluster.

 This brings us to the next important question: How enterprises can scale their apps in environments like AWS auto-scaling without being held back by the manual configuration requirements for critical resources like EBS volumes?
 This is one of the biggest pain points of devops organizations running on AWS Auto-Scaling Group (ASG).
 After listening to our customers, we concluded that this problem is best solved by automating EBS management and added AWS management natively into our control plane.
 With this, Portworx automates creating and attaching EBS volumes to EC2 instances in a ASG cluster.
 This achieves “soft-disaggregation” of the storage from the ASG nodes letting ASG scale the compute instances and PX manages automated, elastic scaling of the storage with zero user intervention.
-This doc page walks-through how customers can do stateful auto-scaling in ASG.

 With PX-Enterprise 1.2, we are also very happy to announce our integration with Prometheus for metrics and alerting.
 Prometheus is a popular tool for monitoring of cloud-native infrastructure and by integrating with Prometheus, Portworx’s customers running PX-Enterprise in large scale cloud-native infrastructure benefit from a single pane of glass monitoring of their compute, network and storage.